Rawhide release & package build

 Release notes are collected in docs/release-notes/*.rst.
 When a major Fedora version goes GA, these should be collected into the file docs/release-notes.rst.
 To do so:

-1. Work on the master branch.
+1. Work on the main branch.
 Edit the file.
 New content is added on top.

 2. Create a heading for new Fedora version and subheadings for the broader areas.
 The previous entry can provide some guidance.